Skip to content

 If you have any safeguarding concerns please don't hesitate to contact us at school.
 We have a designated safeguarding team consisting of:

-Designated Safeguarding Lead: Linda Thompson
+• Designated Safeguarding Lead: Mrs Linda Thompson

-Deputy Safeguarding Lead: Jenny Morrell
+• Deputy Safeguarding Lead: Mrs Jenny Morrell

-Deputy Safeguarding Lead: Helen Daniels
+• Deputy Safeguarding Lead: Miss Helen Daniels

-Sefton Social care
+Sefton Social Care

 If you are worried that a child may be suffering significant harm, or if you are concerned that a child has suffered harm, neglect or abuse, please follow the advice below.